The X Factor: A Robust and Powerful Approach to X-chromosome-Inclusive Whole-genome Association Studies: Introduction

 \section{Introduction}

-Genome-wide association studies have become ubiquitous, delivering significant insights into the genetic determinants of complex traits in the past decade \citep{visscher17}.
-For this reason, it is surprising that it is not a common practice to include the X-chromosome in genome-wide association studies \citep{wise13, konig14}.
-The X-chromosome differs from the autosomes in that males have only one copy of the X-chromosome while females have two; and at any given genomic location in females one of the two copies may be silenced \citep{gendrel11}, referred to as X-chromosome inactivation (XCI).
+Genome-wide association studies (GWAS) are ubiquitous, delivering significant insights into the genetic determinants of complex traits over the past decade \citep{visscher17}.
+For this reason, it is surprising that it is not a common practice to include the X-chromosome in GWAS \citep{wise13, konig14}.
+The X-chromosome differs from the autosomes in that males have only one copy of the X-chromosome while females have two, and at any given genomic location one of the two copies in females may be silenced \citep{gendrel11}, referred to as X-chromosome inactivation (XCI).
 The choice of the silenced copy could be random or skewed towards a specific copy \citep{wang14}.
-These unique aspects lead to more complex analytic considerations for genetic association studies of X-chromosome variants, such as for single nucleotide polymorphisms (SNPs).
+These unique aspects lead to more complex analytic considerations for genetic association analysis of X-chromosomal variants, such as bi-allelic single nucleotide polymorphisms (SNPs).